How to Get Token Listed on Exchanges? | Step by Step Guide

 - What volume does the exchange have & is it real and not due to wash trading?

-- What is the cryptocurrency exchange’s reputation?
-How is their community management & customer service?
+- How is their community management & customer service?

-- Do you want to get listed on centralized or decentralized exchanges?
+- Do you want to your token to get listed on centralized or decentralized exchanges?